First photo: From left- Margaret Sarro, Elyn Rosenthal, Debbie Niderberg, Ethel Salomon, Sara Diament, Tamar Appel

 Debbie Niderberg, Executive Director, helped launch Hidden Sparks, from conceptual development to its present size and worked collaboratively to design its unique programming, and build the organization’s infrastructure and professional leadership.
 She is also responsible for developing new initiatives, such as Hidden Sparks Without Walls, and new programmatic and funding partnerships.
 Prior to coming to Hidden Sparks, Ms. Niderberg served as the Executive Director for The Nash Family Foundation, where she was instrumental in bringing the Schools Attuned Professional Development Program to 72 New York area Jewish schools, launching a kosher City Harvest program (still operational), an Israel-based medical fellowship, and issued grants for the first residential Jewish hospice in New York, among other significant grants.
 Prior to this, she co-founded the Jewish Children’s Learning Lab, an interactive Jewish children’s museum in New York and managed the Outreach and Special Projects division for the Fund for Jewish Education.
 She was selected for participation in the Maoz-Advot program for educational leaders.
-She is the grateful mom for 6 children (and a son-in-law).
+She is the grateful mom of 6 children (and a son-in-law).